 Introduction to Number Theory

 Students will track children's literature as genre throughout time and advanced readers will learn literary analysis while charting the development of a genre that is not always considered from an academic perspective.
-This is a modular camp, so you can sign up for any or all of the weeks:

 -